llord1/llord1.github.io/Introductory.md

 - *Hypothesis:* In exploring semantic similarity corpus from related yet better-documented languages (such as Haitian Creole and Guadeloupean Creole French) may assist with unsupervised Statistical Machine Translation testing.

 - *Hypothesis:* While English is the current prestige language of Saint Lucia, and French is the main lexifier language of "Kwéyòl, the origins of the unknown vocabulary are mostly composed of roots from the lesser linked languages (arw, car, sp, Indian, and African) are most likely to hold the remaining details due to their continual depletion.

+- *Hypothesis:* Since the language is mostly orally passed on, and spelled phonetically (though inconsistently), it may be possible to find the origin of the words, not only through text analysis but through cross-lingual acoustic models.
+The mystery words will not only be compared to words of similar text cognates etc. but also compared with vocal sound files from nearby languages.

 - *Hypothesis:* A novel CNN-based sentiment semantic indexing method can be applied to multilingual data; this should ease/improve sentiment analysis outcomes on Kwéyòl data.